airtai/context-leakage-team/README.md

 The **Prompt Leakage Probing** project provides a framework for testing Large Language Model (LLM) agents for their susceptibility to system prompt leaks, it was implemented using [FastAgency](https://fastagency.ai/latest/) and [AutoGen](https://ag2.ai/).
 It currently implements two attack strategies:

-1. **Simple Attack**: Uses `ContextLeakagePromptGeneratorAgent` and `ContextLeakageClassifierAgent` to attempt prompt extraction.
+1. **Simple Attack**: Uses `PromptGeneratorAgent` and `PromptLeakageClassifierAgent` to attempt prompt extraction.
-2. **Base64 Attack**: Enables `ContextLeakagePromptGeneratorAgent` to encode sensitive parts of the prompt in Base64 to bypass sensitive prompt detection.
+2. **Base64 Attack**: Enables `PromptGeneratorAgent` to encode sensitive parts of the prompt in Base64 to bypass sensitive prompt detection.

 ## Prerequisites